ncatlab/nlab-content/pages/7401.md

 * similarly, since every morphism factors essentially uniquely in $S$, there is a zig-zag between any two objects in $d / i_s$ constructed from the isomorphisms that exhibit the essentially unique factorization.

-With this the statement follows from the fact that retsriction along cofinal functors preserves colimits and the pointwise description of left [[Kan extension]] by [[colimits]] over comma categories:
+With this the statement follows from the fact that restriction along cofinal functors preserves colimits and the pointwise description of left [[Kan extension]] by [[colimits]] over comma categories:

 $$
   \begin{aligned}